Clubs & Organizations

-Leadership Program: Leadership is taught, modeled, and expected at every level at Our Lady of the Elms School.
+Leadership Program: Leadership is taught, modeled, and expected at every level at the Elms.
 There is an emphasis on the leadership disposition of women which is collaborative as opposed to hierarchical and is focused on social justice.

-- Coalition is the Elms student government.
+Coalition is the Elms student government.
 There is a Coalition representative from every class and club.
-Coalition provides meaningful and fun activities for the entire school such as Elms Olympics, the annual Fall Fling to welcome freshmen to the high school scene, and a week that educates students and staff on women’s history, black history, and other aspects of diversity.
+Coalition provides meaningful and fun activities for the entire school such as the annual Elms Olympics and Freshman Welcome Week.
 Coalition also serves as a forum for new ideas and collaborative problem-solving.

 Middle School Student Council, open to students in grades 7 and 8, elects officers annually.
 Officers meet monthly to discuss student concerns, plan Middle School events, including dances, and Middle School pep rallies.

 Music Ministry is open to all students in grades 7-12, whose members provide music for our all-school liturgies.

 Power of the Pen, open students in grades 7 and 8, provides a creative outlet for young writers.
 Students share their original works and explore various writing styles and techniques.
 Competitions occur at local, district, and regional levels, with a statewide competition at the end of the year.